-- Self introduction and motive of writing the letter - Repeated bursting of a sewer time running next to the lake garden. - Stagnant foul smelling water. - Lake water remains dirty, cleaning carried out occasionally. - Heavy presence of algae. - Boating facilities hampered, fish farming affected.
+- Self introduction and motive of writing the letter - Repeated bursting of a sewer line running next to the lake garden. - Stagnant foul smelling water. - Lake water remains dirty, cleaning carried out occasionally. - Heavy presence of algae. - Boating facilities hampered, fish farming affected. - Some remedies to be suggested.

-6. Objective:
+6. Objective :